sumankanukollu/ERAv3/Session-5/README.md

 # MNIST Classification with CI/CD Pipeline

+## Goal:
+Make a MNIST based model that has following characteristics:
+- Has less than 25000 parameters
+- Gets to training accuracy of 95% or more in 1 Epoch
-This project implements a Convolutional Neural Network (CNN) for MNIST digit classification with a complete CI/CD pipeline using GitHub Actions.
-The model achieves >95% accuracy in just one epoch while maintaining a small parameter count < 25K.
+- with a complete CI/CD pipeline using GitHub Actions

 ## Project Structure
 ```